Camiguin: Postwar era

-Martial Law dictatorship era
+Martial law era

 The beginning months of the 1970s had marked a period of turmoil and change in the Philippines, with many implications for Camiguin.
 During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of foreign debt-funded public works projects.
 This caused the Philippine economy took a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which in turn led to a period of economic difficulty and a significant rise of social unrest.

 In 1972, one year before the expected end of his last constitutionally allowed term as president in 1973, Ferdinand Marcos placed the Philippines under Martial Law.
 This allowed Marcos to remain in power for fourteen more years, during which Camiguin went through many social and economic ups and downs.
 Camiguinon citizens were among those who were victims of the human rights abuses during Martial law under Ferdinand Marcos; some of them were among the Northern Mindanaoans whose grievances were formally recognized and granted the right to reparations in 2014.